arzwa/InfGenetics/doc/paper/response.md

 the results to put them in the discussion section.
 The first option sounds better to me.

-I appreciate the comment and have reworked the text with this in mind.
+I appreciate the comment and have tried to rework the text with this in mind.
 However, following the suggestion of the associate editor, I went with the second option.
 I refer to my answer to the associated editor above.